FAQ

 Like all surgeries, orthopedic surgeries also have some level of risk involved.
 To learn more about potential complications you may look here.

 The bone deformity must be corrected and/or the bone lengthened.
 The new bone that grows is then allowed to strengthen and harden in the new shape/length.
 This second step is called “consolidation.”
 Depending on the severity of the bone deformity, the total amount of time is predicted case by case.
-Your surgeon will be able to give you an estimate of how long these two stages will take.
+Your surgeon will be able to give you an estimate of how long these two stages will take, including the expected recovery time.
 An external fixator device can be left in place for 4 to 12 months and then removed.
 However, even after the removal of the external fixator device, the healing process continues and complete healing can take up to 18 months from the day of surgery.
 For an internal fixator device, the healing may also take up to 12-18 months depending on the severity of the condition.
 This doesn’t mean that you can’t resume an active lifestyle sooner.
 Your doctor and their team will ensure you’re able to continue your daily activities as soon as possible.

 An external fixator device is kept in place for 4 to 12 months depending on the severity of the bone deformity.
 After the new bone has fully solidified, the external fixator is removed during an outpatient surgical procedure (the patient does not have to stay in the hospital overnight for this).